Reissner-Nordstr\"{o}m black holes statistical ensembles and first order thermodynamic phase transition

 \section{Abstract}

-We apply Debbasch proposal [1] to obtain mean metric of coarse graining (statistical ensemble) of quantum perturbed Reissner-Nordst\"{o}m black hole $(RNBH).$ Then we seek its thermodynamic phase transition behavior.
+We apply Debbasch proposal to obtain mean metric of coarse graining (statistical ensemble) of quantum perturbed Reissner-Nordst\"{o}m black hole $(RNBH).$ Then we seek its thermodynamic phase transition behavior.
 Our calculations predict first order phase transition which it can take Bose Einstein's condensation behavior.
-Our results satisfy qualitatively results of the work [2].